c4ctus5/editor-commands-remap/README.md

 - `swapLineUp` : swap the current line and the line above it
 - `swapLineDown` : swap the current line and the line below it
 - `deleteLine` : delete the current line
-- `toggleFold` : fold or unfold at current position
+- `toggleFold` : fold or unfold item at current position
 - `foldAll` : fold everything
 - `unfoldAll` : unfold everyting

+Note : these commands are only available when an editor is opened.
-Note : swap commands are already available in Obsidian, but for the sake of completness, I added them here.
+Note : some commands are already available in Obsidian, but for the sake of completeness, I still added them here.

 The original idea was to replicate the behaviour of the [Tabout extension for VSCode](https://github.com/albertromkes/tabout) by [Albert Romkes](https://github.com/albertromkes), but mapping `Tab` as a hotkey is not possible in Obsidian.
 While studying the Obsidian API, I discovered the editor commands and thought it would be a good idea to be able to assign hotkeys to them.